g-martens/ansible-references/vars/README.md

 ```

 ## Using Dictionaries as Variables
-Instead of assigning configuration data that relates to the same element to multiple variables, Administrators can use dictonaries.
-A Dictonary is a data structure containing key-value pairs, where the values can also be dictonaries.
+Instead of assigning configuration data that relates to the same element to multiple variables, Administrators can use dictionaries.
+A Dictionary is a data structure containing key-value pairs, where the values can also be dictionaries.

 For example, consider the following snippet:
 ```YAML